asliuyar/translational-omics-AD/learners/setup.md

 # loop through the column of synIDs and download each file
 purrr::walk(download_table$id, ~synGet(.x, downloadLocation = "../data/"))
 ```

-Congratulations, you have bulk downloaded files from the AD Knowledge
-Portal!

 **An important note**: for situations where you are downloading many large
 files, the R client performs substantially slower than the command line